Decadent Noir (10 October 2024 - 13 March 2025)

 Introduced by Imogen Sara Smith

 In a seminal essay on film noir from 1972, the writer/director Paul Schrader declared Orson Welles’ Touch of Evil (1958) ‘film noir’s epitaph’.
 Part of his meaning is that by 1958 noir, already highly stylized to begin with, had attained a level of stylistic saturation with Welles, his astonishing virtuosity with the camera reaching a point of mannerist self-indulgence.
 Maybe so, but it is also true that Welles was very much aware that he was exploding noir conventions.
 Self-indulgence, in other words, is matched by self-consciousness, a winking recognition of noir’s formulas that is registered not only visually but also in the dialogue, as when Susie Vargas (Janet Leigh) says to the film’s resident crime boss (Akim Tamiroff): ‘You know what’s wrong with you, Mr Grandi?
 You’ve been seeing too many gangster movies.’
 Welles’ three-and-a-half minute continuous opening shot establishes not only the location (the raunchy Mexican border town of Los Robles) but also introduces two major characters, Mexican detective Ramon Miguel Vargas (Charlton Heston—in brownface) and his new bride, Susie—not to mention getting the plot started: the first frame shows someone setting a time bomb, then placing it in the trunk of a 1956 Chrysler New Yorker convertible coup.
 Welles does not cut until the explosion (don’t worry: he blew up a 1949 Oldsmobile instead of the iconic Chrysler), just after the newlyweds Vargas and Susie kiss.
 Later, Vargas tells Susie, ‘This isn’t the real Mexico.’
 No kidding.
 Filmed in Venice Beach, California, ‘Los Robles’ is more phantasmagoria than Mexico.
 The opening shot is extremely fluid, achieved by mounting a crane on a vehicle of some kind, but after the explosion the ride gets bumpy, to say the least, as Welles takes us through the investigation conducted by the corrupt American police captain, Hank Quinlan, played by a sweaty, bulbous Welles, who looks like he really does need to ‘lay off the candy bars’, as Tana (Marlene Dietrich), the ‘gypsy’ madam of the local brothel, tells him (Dietrich’s famous cheekbones could not be more prominent if the movie were filmed in 3-D).
 As Quinlan investigates the double murder of the sugar daddy and local stripper incinerated in the explosion, he follows his usual corrupt methods (planting evidence and the like).
 Vargas begins to investigate the investigator, and Quinlan in turn makes things hard for Susie, who goes to a motel to be ‘safe’ (Leigh evidently learned nothing about sketchy hotels from her experience in this film, as her role in Psycho (1960) shows).
-Clearly, both Vargas and Leigh are out of their element, a quality captured by one perceptive critic who says that their story ‘is about a nice Hollywood couple who stumble into a film by Orson Welles’.
+Clearly, both Vargas and Susie are out of their element, a quality captured by one perceptive critic who says that their story ‘is about a nice Hollywood couple who stumble into a film by Orson Welles’.
 Is this really ‘film noir’s epitaph’ or the first neo-noir (albeit in black-and-white)?
 The decadent atmosphere of social corruption certainly looks forward to such standout neo-noirs as Roman Polanski’s Chinatown (1974), David Lynch’s Blue Velvet (1986), and Curtis Hanson’s L.A Confidential (1996).

 **** BOOK HERE ****